 Ratings of GDP Accuracy in the Middle East

 The quality of economic data in the Middle East is very variable.
-Israel, Turkey and Saudi Arabia publish fair quality data, ranking high by international standards.
+Israel, United Arab Emirates and Turkey publish fair quality data, ranking high by international standards.
 There are significant quality issues with data produced in Kuwait, Iran and Yemen.
 And at the extreme end of the scale, data produced in Jordan and Syria is likely to be of little value in describing prevailing economic conditions.

 WHY GDP QUALITY IS VERY IMPORTANT